nikitavoloboev/data/networking/networking.md

 - [CppServer](https://github.com/chronoxor/CppServer) - Ultra fast and low latency asynchronous socket server & client C++ library with support TCP, SSL, UDP, HTTP, HTTPS, WebSocket protocols and 10K connections problem solution.
 - [TinyCheck](https://github.com/KasperskyLab/TinyCheck) - Allows you to easily capture network communications from a smartphone or any device which can be associated to a Wi-Fi access point in order to quickly analyze them.
 - [uSockets](https://github.com/uNetworking/uSockets) - Miniscule cross-platform eventing, networking & crypto for async applications.
+- [Nanomsg](https://nanomsg.org/) - Socket library that provides several common communication patterns.
+It aims to make the networking layer fast, scalable, and easy to use. ([GitHub](https://github.com/nanomsg))